Phenoxybenzamine: Pharmacology

 Phenoxybenzamine is used as an anti-hypertensive due to its efficacy in reducing the vasoconstriction caused by epinephrine (adrenaline) and norepinephrine.
 Phenoxybenzamine forms a permanent covalent bond with adrenergic receptors.
 Based on known information about the structures of these receptors, it likely involves attack by the cysteine at position 3.36 in transmembrane helix 3 to form a stable linkage.
 Thus, it remains permanently bound to the receptor, preventing adrenaline and noradrenaline from binding.
 This causes vasodilation in blood vessels, due to its antagonistic effect at the alpha-1 adrenoceptor found in the walls of blood vessels, resulting in a drop in blood pressure.
 A side effect of phenoxybenzamine is reflex tachycardia.

 As a non-selective alpha receptor antagonist, it will also affect both the postsynaptic alpha-1 and presynaptic alpha-2 receptors in the nervous system, and so reduce sympathetic activity.
 This results in further vasodilation, pupil constriction, an increase in GI tract motility and secretions, and glycogen synthesis.

 Clinically, non-selective alpha antagonists block alpha receptors (but do not differentiate between alpha-1 and alpha-2).
 They are used as antihypertensives because they block alpha-receptor-mediated vasoconstriction.
 The block on alpha-2 receptors further potentiates beta-effects, increasing cardiac output.

 Phenoxybenzamine has a long-lasting action, binding covalently to the alpha receptors.
 Its only current clinical use is in preparing patients with pheochromocytoma for surgery; its irreversible antagonism and the resultant depression in the maximum of the agonist dose-response curve are desirable in a situation where surgical manipulation of the tumour may release a large bolus of pressor amine into the circulation.
 Typically, phenoxybenzamine is not used in the long term, as new receptors are made to upregulate alpha stimulation.
-The main limiting side-effects of alpha antagonists is that the baroreceptor reflex is disrupted and thus this can cause postural hypotension.
+The main limiting side-effects of alpha antagonists are that the baroreceptor reflex is disrupted and thus this can cause postural hypotension.

 Phenoxybenzamine also has irreversible antagonist/weak partial agonist properties at the serotonin 5-HT_{2A} receptor.
 Due to its 5-HT_{2A} receptor antagonism, phenoxybenzamine is useful in the treatment of carcinoid tumor, a neoplasm that secretes large amounts of serotonin and causes diarrhea, bronchoconstriction, and flushing.